maniacs-oss/snackis/snabel.md

 ```

 ### Threads
-Snabel was designed from the ground up to support multi-threading.
 Starting a new thread copies the entire program, stack and environment to a separate structure to minimize locking; sets the program counter after the last instruction, and calls the specified target.
 The target is only a starting point, threads are free to go wherever they want; a thread is finished once the program counter passes the last instruction.
 Anything remaining on the thread stack is pushed on the calling stack in ```join```

 ```
 > 7 {35 +} thread join